 - 1/2 large yellow onion, thinly sliced

 - 1 1/2 Tbsp minced garlic

 - 1 cup fresh basil leaves (roughly chop larger leaves), plus more for garnish

 - Sesame seeds (optional)

-- Cook rice according to directions listed on package.
+- Prepare rice: Cook rice according to directions listed on package.

-- In a small mixing bowl whisk together soy sauce and cornstarch until smooth.
+- For the sauce: In a small mixing bowl whisk together soy sauce and cornstarch until smooth.
 Stir in water, fish sauce, oyster sauce, brown sugar, lime juice and Sambal Oelek if using, set aside.